abinit/abinit/doc/tutorial/eph4isotc.md

 Since Abinit supports multidatases, unlike anaddb, it's easy to define an input file to compute the phonon DOS with multiple $\qq$-meshes.
-This simple test allows us to get an preliminary estimate of the $\qq$-sampling required to convergence the Eliashberg function as $\alpha^2F(\ww)$ is essentially a weighted phonon DOS.
+This simple test allows us to get an initial (very qualitative) estimate of the $\qq$-sampling required to convergence the  Eliashberg function as $\alpha^2F(\ww)$ is essentially a weighted phonon DOS.

 The input file xxx, shows how to perform such a test with $\qq$-meshes of increasing density.